-Tell us what you think of this leaflet
+Tell us what you think

 We hope that you found this leaflet helpful.
-If you would like to tell us what you think, please contact: Kidney Care Specialist Nurses, The York Hospital, Wigginton Road, York, YO31 8HE or telephone 01904 725486.
+If you would like to tell us what you think, please contact Liz Green, Renal Specialist Nurse, The York Hospital, Wigginton Road, York, YO31 8HE or telephone 01904 725486.

-Teaching, training and research
+Teaching, Training and Research

-Our Trust is committed to teaching, training and research to support the development of health and healthcare in our community.
-Healthcare students may observe consultations for this purpose.
-You can opt out if you do not want students to observe.
-We may also ask you if you would like to be involved in our research.
+Our Trust is committed to teaching, training and research to support the development of staff and improve health and healthcare in our community.
+Staff or students in training may attend consultations for this purpose.
+You can opt-out if you do not want trainees to attend.
+Staff may also ask you to be involved in our research.